graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 graphcool init server
 ```

-This created the following file structure:
+This created the following file structure in the current directory:

 ```
 .